vinitsonawane45/my-oauth-app-info/index.md

 - Fetch and display your recent emails
 - Generate and send replies using AI
 - Interact using voice-based commands
-- Use smart tools like email summarization, auto-reply, follow-ups (coming soon)
+- Use smart tools like email summarization (coming soon), auto-reply (coming soon), and follow-ups (coming soon)

 We value your privacy and only request the minimum necessary data.
 You can learn more in our [Privacy Policy](https://aiemailassistant.in/privacy-policy) and [Terms of Service](https://aiemailassistant.in/terms-of-service).